Skip to main content

 5. Block pull requests

-To setup this feature follow the instructions below for your source control system.
+To set up this feature, follow the steps below based on your source control system:

-1. Enable the "Block pull request from being merged" option when you create the guardrail.
+1. Enable Blocking in Infracost: In Infracost, enable the "Block pull request from being merged" option when creating the guardrail.

 Blocking pull requests

-2. Configure your source control system to require status checks to pass before merging pull requests.
+2. Configure Your Source Control System: Configure your source control system to require the Infracost status check to pass before merging pull requests.

 GitHub App: